top of page

 $1000.00 deposit to book your spot.

-Please do not sign up for a tour until you have thoroughly read through our terms and conditions
+Please do not sign up for a tour until you have thoroughly read through

 Day 3 - May 2nd - This morning we will visit Chaplin's World where each room in this beautiful home speaks volumes about the family life of the legendary artist, Charlie Chaplin.
 Discover Chaplin's furnishings and personal belongings, testimony to his unusual childhood.
 Retrace the last 25 years in the extraordinary life of this cinematographic genius.
 Next we will enter the Hollywood-style Studio and immerse ourselves in the spectacular world of silent film and rediscover Chaplin's legendary films on a moving and fascinating journey through various eras and settings.
 Then we make our way to the Terraced Vineyards of Lavaux.
 Within the heart of the terraces we find the winery of Cave de Moratel, a family business for 3 generations and entirely located within the Appellation Area of Epesses.
 They cultivate White Chasselas and Viognier, and Red Pinot Noir and Diolinoir, all varieties which are especially well suited to the sunny terraces of Lavaux.
 We will have a taste of each wine accompanied by food pairings.
 We then return home where you can find some dinner on your own.
 Overnight above Montreaux.
 (B,L)

 Day 4 - May 3rd - This morning as we make our way to Zermatt with a few stops along the way.
 We will stop at the small medieval village of St. Maurice located at the entrance of the Upper Rhône Valley, between a rock face and the river.
 It is home to the renowned abbey, Abbaye de Saint-Maurice d'Agaune as well as a castle.
-After some time to explre this delightful town we continue along the upper Rhône Valley to Martigny to view the Roman Amphitheatre, but more importantly to see the St Bernard Museum 'Musée et Chiens du Saint Bernard' and visit the world-famous St. Bernard Hospice Dogs!
+After some time to explore this delightful town we continue along the upper Rhône Valley to Martigny to view the Roman Amphitheatre, but more importantly to see the St Bernard Museum 'Musée et Chiens du Saint Bernard' and visit the world-famous St. Bernard Hospice Dogs!
 The living museum is a meeting place that brings together people and the St. Bernards dogs from the Great St. Bernard pass.
 The legendary St. Bernards dogs are a main focus.
 The museum contains art objects and items that have shaped the history of the hospice, the Great St. Bernard Pass and its dogs, which showcases this cultural patrimony by means of a modern and interactive presentation aimed at fostering the world-famous symbolism of the Swiss national dog.
-After lunch we make a last stop in Sion, dominated by two rocky peaks, each crowned with episcopal fortresses.
+After lunch we make a stop in Sion, dominated by two rocky peaks, each crowned with episcopal fortresses.
 We then continue on to Täsch just a few miles outside of Zermatt where we take the shuttle train to this resort town at the foot of the Matterhorn.
 Dinner and Overnight Zermatt.
 (B,L,D)

 Day 5 - May 4th - Zermatt lies at the foot of the highest mountains in the entire Alpine mountain range with the Matterhorn, Weisshorn and Monte Rosa.
 We will start the day by taking Europe’s Highest Open-Air Cog Railway that will take us direct from Zermatt Station to the Summit of the Gornergrat.
 The ride takes 33 minutes and requires a vertical climb of almost a mile over dramatic bridges, through galleries and tunnels, across forests of larch and Swiss stone pine, and past rocky ravines and mountain lakes!
 The panorama is among the finest in the world and takes in the Monte Rosa massif with Switzerland’s Highest Peak at a little over 15,000 feet!
 It also takes in the Second-Largest Glacier in the Alps, the Gorner Glacier, and a total of 29 mountains above 12,000 feet, including, of course, the Matterhorn in all its glory!
 We will spend some time taking in all of the glory of the area before boarding the train for our return journey to Zermatt where we will have lunch before you will have the afternoon and evening free.
 In the old village, beside the Grand Hotel Zermatterhof, about 30 ancient buildings show the traditional building style of the Original Walser Residents.
 The barns and grain stores, up to 500 years old, are a piece of living history and reveal how the mountain farmers of Zermatt once lived.
 You will be spoilt for choice at all the eateries to be found in the resort.
 Overnight Zermatt.
 (B,L)

-Day 8 - May 7th - This morning we make our way to Bellinzona with its Three Castles, a UNESCO World Heritage Site in the Italian Speaking Region of Switzerland.
+Day 7 - May 6th - This morning we make our way to Bellinzona with its Three Castles, a UNESCO World Heritage Site in the Italian Speaking Region of Switzerland.
 We explore the town before stopping for lunch and then have a tour of Bellinzona to find out more about the city and three castles.
 Castelgrande, also known as Castello di San Michele or Burg Uri, is the oldest of these 13th century castles with two towers, Torre Nera and Torre Bianca which dominate Bellinzona's Old Town.
 Castello Montebello, also known as Schwyz or San Martino, and the castle with the highest elevation, Corbaro Sasso – once known as Unterwalden or Santa Barbara, are among the best preserved medieval castles in Switzerland.
+Bellinzona’s authentic old town is where you’ll come across inviting squares, restored palazzi and cozy courtyards.
+As you stroll through alleyways of the old town you will be catapulted back to the Middle Ages.
+We then make our way northeast toward St. Moritz over the Julier Pass, a mountain pass in the Albula Alps of Switzerland.
+It connects the Engadin valley with central Graubünden.
+At its summit, the pass crosses the drainage divide between the basins of the rivers Rhine and Danube.
+It ends at the lovely town of Silvapana, which lies in the heart of the Upper Engadin lake district, surrounded by impressive three-thousand-meter peaks such as Piz Julier, Piz Surlej and the local mountain Corvatsch.
+Then we get checked into our accommodation and settled before dinner.
+Dinner and Overnight Pontresina near St. Moritz.
+(B,D)

-After our tour we make our way to Chur, one of the best preserved towns in Switzerland.
+Day 9 - May 8th - This morning we start our journey to Lucerne with a few delicious stops.
+Our first stop is at Chur, one of the best preserved towns in Switzerland.
 Chur is also the Oldest Town in Switzerland with a settlement going back over 5,000 years.
 We will have an Alpine Nibbles Walking Tour and discover not only the beautiful old town, but also the culinary specialities of Chur!
 We will taste products from the Alpine Town Line, such as chocolate, nut tarte, Salsiz (uncooked sausage), cheese, Churer Röteli liqueur and special Alpine fragrances.
-Dinner and Overnight near Chur.
-(B,L,D)

-Day 9 - May 8th - This morning we start our journey to Lucerne with a stop at Seilbahn Palfries to take the Palfries Cable Car with an ascent over the waterfalls of the Ragnatscherbach with its steep cliffs, treetops and meadows.
-Once at the top of the Palfries Plateau, a wonderful panorama and a large network of walking and hiking trails await.
-After some spectacular views and some exploration, the cable car brings us back to the valley station with unforgettable impressions!
-Our drive then takes along Lake Walenstadt, one of the larger lakes in Switzerland.
+You can then do a bit of exploration on your own before we continue our drive which takes along Lake Walenstadt, one of the larger lakes in Switzerland.
 Then Lake Obersee and Lake Zürich where we stop at the Lindt Home of Chocolate in Kilchberg.
 The brand new Lindt Visitors’ Centre is home to the world’s Tallest Freestanding Chocolate Fountain at just over 30 feet tall with roughly 1.4 tonnes of chocolate pumping through it!
 We will have a tour of the centre before making our way to the Tasting Room and the Shop!
-After we are fully sated on chocolate, we make our way back to Lucerne before dinner.
+After we are fully sated on chocolate, we make our way to our accommodation in Lucerne where we get settled in before we are out to dinner.
 Dinner and Overnight Lucerne.
 (B,D)

-Day 11 - May 10th - This morning we make our way to Grindelwald with a detour to take in Mount Stanserhorn when we step aboard a Funicular Railway and Open Top Cable Car for a spectacular journey to the stunning summit!
-Here you can admire unrivalled views of the surrounding mountains and, on a clear day see as far as Alsace in France and the Black Forest in Germany.
-Then we make our way to Sachseln Village alongside Lake Samerand then to Älggi Alpto.
-We then find a cozy place to stop for lunch before continuing our drive along Lake Lungerer and then stop in Interlaken, one of the oldest, best known, and most popular resorts in Switzerland.
+Day 11 - May 10th - This morning we make our way to Grindelwald with a detour to take in Mount Stanserhorn in Stans where we step aboard a Funicular Railway and Open Top Cable Car for a spectacular journey to the stunning summit!
+Here you can admire unrivalled views of the surrounding mountains and, on a clear day see as far as Alsace in France and the Black Forest in Germany. after we descend you can find some lunch in Stans in the Town Square, one of the most beautiful in Switzerland.
+Then continue our drive to Grindelwald taking us along Lake Lungerer with a stop in Interlaken, one of the oldest, best known, and most popular resorts in Switzerland.
 The town which is presided over by the three mighty mountains, Eiger, Mönch and Jungfrau, is the starting point for numerous adventure.
 With Lakes Thun and Brienz at either side of the town, it is a sparkling jewel in the mountainous Bernese Oberland region of central Switzerland.
 Although the town center of Interlaken feels like a busy city, it is actually quite small.
 Basically, the town center is situated around two rail stations.
 From here we make our way home to Grindelwald where we get checked into our accommodation before dinner.
 Dinner and Overnight Grindelwald.
-(B,L,D)
+(B,D)

 Day 12 - May 11th - This morning we make our way the lovely village of Lauterbrunnen.
 Once in Lauterbrunnen we will visit the local shop to gather items for a picnic which we will enjoy before taking in Trümmelbach Falls, Europe's Largest Subterranean Waterfalls and the world's only glacier waterfalls that are accessible underground by lift, galleries, tunnels, paths and platforms.
 We will then take some time to explore Lauterbrunnen including the famous Staubbach Falls plunging almost 1000 feet from an overhanging rock face, making them one of the Highest Free-Falling Waterfalls in Europe!
 After our picnic and a thorough exploration of Lauterbrunnen we make our way back to Grindelwald where you have the rest of the afternoon and evening free to explore or just relax and enjoy the lovely spot.
 This Glacier Village lies in a valley situated in the Bernese Oberland on the northern side of the Alps and is surrounded by the spectacular mountain trio 'Eiger, Mönch and Jungfrau'.
 There is probably not another town in Switzerland that is as post card perfect as it is, blessed with stunning surroundings making it the perfect place to enjoy Switzerland’s natural beauty and charm.
 Dinner and Overnight Grindelwald.
 (B,L)